-Attribute Name or Function Free Capacity Unconfigured Capacity Storage Select the Default Mapping Select the Default Mapping option.
-This Partitioning option.
-This option option automatically assigns the next will not be used automatically assigns the next available LUN in the Default Group to the volume.
-The option grants volume access to host groups or hosts that have no specific mappings, which are shown under the Default Group node in the Topology pane. available LUN in the Default Group to the volume.
+Attribute Name or Function Free Capacity Unconfigured Capacity Storage Partitioning will be used Select the Map Later using the Mappings View option.
+This option specifies that a LUN not be assigned to the volume during volume creation.
+This option defines specific mappings and creates storage partitions.
+Storage Partitioning will not be used Select the Default Mapping option.
+This option automatically assigns the next available LUN in the Default Group to the volume.
 The option grants volume access to host groups or hosts that have no specific mappings, which are shown under the Default Group node in the Topology pane.
-Advanced Volume Parameters You can customize these advanced volume parameters: Volume I/O characteristics You can customize these advanced volume parameters: Volume I/O characteristics Preferred controller owner Preferred controller owner
+Advanced Volume Parameters You can customize these advanced volume parameters: Volume I/O characteristics Preferred controller owner